usegalaxy-eu/website/_posts/2020-09-01-paper-pyGenomeTracks.md

 doi: "10.1093/bioinformatics/btaa692"
 tags:
 - paper
+supporters:
+- denbi
+- elixir
+- crc992
 ---

+We are happy to announce the publication of **pyGenomeTracks (PGT)** in Bioinformatics.
+The tool plots combinations of genomic tracks in a modular way and it's [available in the ToolShed](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/iuc/pygenometracks/pygenomeTracks/3.5).
+Many thanks to all the authors for the great effort!

+## Abstract

 **Motivation**: Generating publication ready plots to display multiple genomic tracks can pose a serious challenge.
 Making desirable and accurate figures requires considerable effort.
 This is usually done by hand or by using a vector graphic software.